Event

 Register for the 4th DestinE User eXchange in Vienna

-Registration for the 4th Destination Earth (DestinE) User eXchange on 25 and 26 June are now open.
+Registration for the 4th Destination Earth (DestinE) User eXchange on 25 and 26 June is open until 18 June.
 This edition will take place during ESA’s Living Planet Symposium (LPS) in Vienna.

 Following the successful User eXchanges in Frascati, Bonn and Darmstadt, this event series continues to grow as a key platform for users, partners and stakeholders to connect, share experiences, and explore the latest developments in the DestinE ecosystem.
 This year’s User eXchange is organised by ESA and will be held during the LPS at the Austria Center Vienna on 25 and 26 June 2025.